Editor’s Note: This article was originally published on Nov. 4, 2016. It was updated on Oct. 30, 2018.

 Go old school with flyers or mailers.

 If you can afford to go this route, it can be surprisingly effective.
-Use the materials provided in the official Small Business Saturday toolkit or put your own print collateral together to encourage customers to #ShopSmall by visiting your store on November 26.
+Put some collateral together to encourage customers to shop local by visiting your store on November 24.
 Again, consider offering a special discount or promotion.

 Collaborate with other nearby businesses.

-Partnering with other #ShopSmall participants for events and promos helps you leverage your network and community.
+Partnering with other small businesses for events and promos helps you leverage your network and community.
 You can offer discounts to those who buy from multiple shops, create shop-hop activities, or just agree to promote each other in all of your individual marketing efforts.

 Contact your local Chamber of Commerce.

-Even if you’ve never done so before, now’s the time to connect with the C of C. Ask how they’re supporting Small Business Saturday, and find out if anything is planned in your area that you can join or support.
+Even if you’ve never done so before, now’s the time to connect with the Chamber of Commerce.
+Ask how they’re supporting small businesses on November 24, and find out if anything is planned in your area that you can join or support.

-Here are a few ways to amp up excitement for your business and the Shop Small Movement:
+A marketing checklist wouldn’t be complete without the fun in-store festivities.
+Here are a few ways to amp up excitement for your business this holiday season:

 Again, you don’t have to bust out the caviar and Cristal, but affordable nibbles will make shoppers feel welcome.
 A bowl of candy, seasonal cookies or a store-bought cake will keep the sugar buzz flowing.
 Even better if you can offer up a fragrant, seasonal treat like spiced apple cider.